 Additional track improvements between Stockton and Oakland would improve the reliability of existing service as well as possibly allow for an increase in the number of daily round-trips from the five that operate today.
 Caltrans has previously identified a variety of improvements between Oakley and Port Chicago that SJJPA is considering.
 Additionally, significant investment would be required between Port Chicago and Oakland for improvements to allow additional trains to reach all the way to Oakland (from Martinez) for either the San Joaquins or Capitol Corridor.
 Additional specific projects still need to be identified to understand the full extent of the improvements needed.
-SJJPA will work with Caltrans, CCJPA, BNSF, and UPRR to determine the needs that remain beyond the current projects identified.
+SJJPA will work with Caltrans, CCJPA, BNSF, and UPRR to determine the needs that remain beyond the current projects identified and will be working with CCJPA and UPRR on a Caltrans led study for determining what improvements would be needed in order to be able to make Martinez a future transfer station (so some additional round-trips might terminate at Martinez in the future)